apacific/5F1-Champ-Amp-Combo/README.md

 # About

-This project is a 5-watt, single-ended valve amplifier.
+This project is a 5-watt, single-ended valve amplifier for guitar.
 The amp is housed in a cedar cabinet with a 12-inch alnico speaker.

 ### History

-The "Champ" was a small guitar amplifier manufactured by Fender Musical Instruments Coproration from 1948 until 1982.
+The "Champ" was a small electric instrument amplifier manufactured by Fender Musical Instruments Coproration from 1948 until 1982.
 The 5f1 circuit was made from 1956 - 1964.

 # Technical Specifications